BradleyA/markit/README.md

     edit testfiles/sample.sh

-Run ./markit to tag, commit, and push the change in testfiles/sample.sh to your repository.
-Enter the next version number when prompted and a brief description of the change to testfiles/sample.sh.
-You will be prompted for your GitHub password when git pushes testfiles/sample.sh to your remote Git repository.  **That is it!**
+Run ./markit to tag, commit, and push the change in testfiles/sample.sh to your local and remote Git repositories.
+Enter the next version number when prompted and a brief description of the changes to testfiles/sample.sh.
+You will be prompted for your password when Git pushes testfiles/sample.sh to your remote Git repository.  **That is it!**

     ./markit

-Check if your local version of testfiles/sample.sh is the same version that is on your remote GitHub repository.
+Check if your local version of testfiles/sample.sh is the same version that is on your remote Git repository.

     ./check-markit -f ./testfiles/sample.sh